rmartinho/flamingdangerzone/_posts/cxx11/2012-05-29-type-traits-galore.markdown

 ### Bare types

 Sometimes I need to strip a type of any references and cv-qualifiers, usually to compare it to a known non-reference, non-cv type.
-I call these *bare types*.
+I call these *bare types*&dagger;.

 Transforming a type into a bare type can be achieved with a combination of `RemoveReference` and `RemoveCv`, but I prefer to have a specialized trait